chnfow/react-backstrap/README.md

 This repo is deployed to maven central repo as com.leaguekit.react-backstrap.
 Once you've included it, you can bootstrap your application by [requiring](requirejs.com) the RequireConfig provided by this module, and then configuring your require with it.
 Then, you can use any of the components included in the rbs/components directory to build your React application.

+#Demo

+You can see this library in action at the developer version of [LeagueKit](https://developer.leaguekit.com).
+There is not currently a demo site available.
+Of note are the datepicker and the select dropdowns.

 #Structure
 This package uses Backbone Models and Collections to communicate with the server.
 It uses React for the view layer.
 Views are broken into several different types: